Therapeutic Programmes, Workshops and Trainings

 Deepening in: Transforming Trauma

-Two days online for people who have completed the Transforming Trauma Programme or IFS L1, or who are very familiar with IFS, using the model and would like to consolidate learning and deepen into the model when working with ‘complexity’.
+Two days online training for people who are very familiar with IFS, using the model in your practice and would like to consolidate learning and deepen into the model when working with ‘complexity’.

 Particularly focusing on extreme protectors, strong critics, complex trauma, shame, neglect and experiences such as unusual beliefs and hearing voices.